 Which is the best European country to retire to?

 The best retirement destination in Europe would be the one that offers you the most benefits as a resident, and retiree.
-Countries including Portugal, Spain, Malta, Turkey and Greece.
+Countries including Portugal, Spain, Malta, Turkey, Italy, and Greece.

 Where is the cheapest place to retire in Europe?